connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 **Destination MAC Address:** ff:ff:ff:ff:ff:ff **Protocols Used:** Ethernet, BOOTP/DHCP, UDP, IPv4

-To summarize the above, the source MAC address is **b6:b5:c3:cf:91:e6** while the destination MAC adddress is **ff:ff:ff:ff:ff:ff** (the broadcast address).
-The packets transferred are likely packets which are required for the maintaining of certain protocols or connections to the internet.
+To summarize the above, the source MAC address is **b6:b5:c3:cf:91:e6** while the destination MAC address is **ff:ff:ff:ff:ff:ff** (the broadcast address).
+The packets transferred are likely packets which are required for the maintenance of certain protocols or connections to the internet.
 This data is important for troubleshooting and network monitoring because it ensures that a stable connection is being maintained, and it shows each step of data transmission.
 Thus, problems can be pinpointed to certain IP and MAC addresses.

 Note that reflections and comparisons can be found in **Testing and Evaluation**.